Stem rust of wheat

 Sowing resistant varieties provides the best protection against stem rust.
 In most parts of Victoria stem rust has been controlled because of the use of resistant varieties.

-Stem rust is most severe in susceptible varieties when it begins to develop in the crop before flowering and crop losses of 50 per cent are possible.
+Stem rust is most severe in susceptible varieties when it begins to develop in the crop before flowering.
+Crop losses of 50 per cent are possible.
 Yield losses from later infections are possible, but not as severe.

 As stem rust requires warmer conditions than stripe rust for development, it is advisable to begin monitoring for stem rust from flag leaf emergence onwards.
 Monitoring will be necessary in seasons when stem rust has been detected locally, or on volunteer plants before sowing.